learnk8s/learnk8s.io/src/terraformAks/content.md

 You could type `terraform apply` and create a production cluster in a blink of an eye.

-The good news is that Terraform has a Helm provider.
+The good news is that [Terraform has a Helm provider](https://www.terraform.io/docs/providers/helm/index.html).

-You can install the Tiller and any other Helm chart using Terraform.
+Let's try that.

 However, before you continue, you should remove the existing Ingress.

-Terraform doesn't recognise the resources that it hasn't created.
+Terraform doesn't recognise the resources that it hasn't created and it won't delete the load balancer created with the Ingress controller.

 You can delete the existing Ingress with: